2KAbhishek/termux2k/README.md

 ## Challenges faced

-Finding workarounds for a few things on termux was a bit challenging.
+Finding workarounds for a few things on `termux` was a bit challenging.

 ## What I learned

-I learned writing good cross platform bash scripts and also learned a lot about making flexible configs and making them as easy to setup as possible.
+I learned about writing good cross-platform bash scripts and learned a lot about making flexible configs and making them as easy to setup as possible.

 ## What's next